 Lindsay received a Master of Science in Health Communication from Tufts University School of Medicine and Bachelor of Science in English Literature from Northeastern University.

-Matthew Hicks, vice president of Government Relations since 2011, is responsible for managing the vital relationships between Grady and its government partners.
+Matthew Hicks, senior vice president / Chief Policy Officer since 2011, is responsible for managing the vital relationships between Grady and its government partners.

 A veteran of health system public policy, Matthew has worked with local, state and federal government.
 Today, he helps Grady to manage the intricacies of implementing the federal Patient Protection and Affordable Care Act, as well as the challenges of maintaining stable funding from the State of Georgia and Grady’s local government partners.